ThijsTerporten/Climbing-Traveller/README.md

 After discussing this issue in a mentoring session, I got the idea to create new rows and cols using the bootstrap grid and using media-queries to make sure they are always shown in a straight line related to each other.

-#### subcribe in navbar and footer when on a different page from index.html
+#### Subcribe in navbar and footer when on a different page from index.html

 Whenever I would click on the subscribe navigation it would not take me to the part of the page where you should be able to fill in the form.
 A quick google search and I was able to find a fix for this.
 Where I was using index.html/#subscribe it should've been index.html#subscribe.
 After thinking about it this makes sense to me now, since you are searching for an ID on the same level and not in an underlying folder.

-This was fixed by doing some research on data-toggle and data-target in the bootstrap documentation.
+#### Navbar blending in with color on gear.html page

+While testing I noticed that the background-color on the gear.html page where the logo's for the brands are made the navbar fade away slightly.
+This caused a bad UX and made that part of the page appear kind of one- dimensional.
+This led to the decision to give my navbar the illusion that it was 'floating'.
+After doing some googling on the subject I found a website with some cool designs for this. (link is included in acknowledgements)
+I used the CSS snippet and modified it to my liking, which gave the scrolling through the pages a better visual experience.